CATALPAresearch/moodle-mod_openchat/README.md

 ## Key Features

-* server-side communication between PHP and OpenWebUI API.
+**General**
 * customizable host url, API end points, and API key.
-* definition of the proposed LLM model in the plugin settings
-* minimal user interface
 * (optional) A purely javascript-based interface to OpenWebUI.
 However, this is not recommended if API is secured by an API key.
+* server-side communication between PHP and OpenWebUI API and RAG webservice.
+* minimal user interface
+* Teachers can add several instances of OpenChat to a course

+**LLM chat**
+As a teacher:
+* Select a model to be used for the document chat

+**Document chat (RAG)**
+Settings for teachers:
+* Select and upload a number of PDF files to be index for RAG
+* Chose from the indexed document the ones to be used for the docment chat
+* Select a model to be used for the document chat

+Students can pose questions in the document chat that are answered based on the documents selected by the teacher.

-## Roadmap and Limitations
+## Roadmap
 **Roadmap**
-* binding to a RAG webservice
-  * proof of concept
-  * add to settings
-* support continuous chat sessions => endpoint /chat
-* making LLM model selectable by the user (student)
+* As a student I would like to browse through past chat sessions to see my previous communication with the LLM/RAG.
+* attribute documents and document parts where the information was found
+* As a student I want to optionally select the LLM model to be used for my specific needs.
-* In future, teachers should be able to define prompt templates that encapsulate student LLM requests.
+* teachers should be able to define prompt templates that encapsulate student LLM requests.
 These encapsilations can be used to enrich the prompt with additional instructions or to instruct the LLM to withdraw certain information.
-* UI redesign
+* As a teacher I need a description about the capabilities, limitations, and use cases of the available models in order provide appropriate apprpriate quality of the generated content.

 nth
 * add further language strings and its translations
 * log user interactions, optional als the text input
 * compatability with LLM servers other then OpenWebUI, e.g. ChatGPT

-**Limitations**
-- quickly coded without much testing

 ## How To Use

+**Prerequisits**
+LLM-Server:

+RAG Webservice:

+**Setup**
 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line:

 ```bash